-Online shopping is officially in the mainstream. eCommerce spending is on the up globally with sales projected to exceed $5 trillion in 2022.
-In the US alone, eCommerce sales made up 12.9% of total retail sales in Q4, 2021, as reported by the US Census Bureau.
+Online shopping is officially in the mainstream. eCommerce spending is on the up globally with sales projected to exceed $5 trillion by the end of 2022.
+In the US alone, eCommerce sales made up 14.8% of total retail sales in Q3, 2022, as reported by the US Census Bureau.

 This means the stakes are higher than ever.
 Customers want seamless checkout experiences with a wide range of payment options.
 Future-focused online businesses, therefore, need comprehensive payment solutions to stay ahead of the game.

 Setting up an eCommerce merchant account requires commitment.
 And because change is difficult, choosing the best provider from the very beginning saves you a lot of trouble down the line.
 Here’s all you need to know about getting an eCommerce merchant account that sets you up for success in 2023.

 eCommerce payments are a little more complicated than in-person payments.
 Cash is not an option.
 Smooth, secure payments are paramount.
 Failure to have everything ready at the point of purchase can mean losing business forever.

 eCommerce merchant services are provided by payment processors that accept payments online. eCommerce merchant accounts handle all of the online payment processing functions.
 They facilitate credit and debit card purchases, enable ACH payments, PayPal, or buy now, pay later.